eclipse-zenoh/zenoh-cpp/docs/closures.rst

 Closures
 ========

-The C++ wrappers for callbacks for zenoh classes.
+The C++ wrappers for zenoh callbacks.
 See :doc:`closure_templates` for details of closures API

 .. doxygentypedef:: zenoh::ClosureReply